strohel/PyBayes/README.rst

 *There is no need to build documentation yourself, an online version is at* http://strohel.github.com/PyBayes-doc/

-PyBayes uses Sphinx_ to prepare documentation.
-The documentation is built separately.
+PyBayes uses Sphinx_ to prepare documentation, version 1.0 or greater is required.
+The documentation is built separately from the python build process.
 In order to build it, change directory to `doc/` under PyBayes source directory (``cd [path_to_pybayes]/doc``) and issue ``make`` command.
 This will present you with a list of available documentation formats.
 To generate html documentation,